Second Sunday of Lent

 The Church pairs this Gospel with the reading from Genesis for good reason.
 Both are mysterious and dream-like stories.
 Abram—like Peter, James, and John—falls into a trance, is enveloped by “terrifying darkness,” and hears the voice of God.
 When God speaks to Abram, he makes a covenant with him and reveals to him the land that will be given to his descendants.
 When God speaks to the apostles, though, he does not make a covenant with them; he reveals to them the Sonship of Jesus, and he commands them: “listen to him.”

 Why doesn’t God make a covenant with Peter, James, and John, as he did with Abram?
 The figures of Moses and Elijah help us to answer this question.
 Moses and Elijah represent the legal and prophetic developments of God’s covenant with Abram.
-These developments culminate in the single person of Jesus, who is “about to accomplish the exodus” that will fulfil God’s earlier promise.
+These developments culminate in the single person of Jesus, who is “about to accomplish the exodus” that will fulfill God’s earlier promise.

 God’s new covenant, then, is not with the apostles, but with Jesus.
 Jesus will submit himself to the ruinous violence of human power so that humans held in bondage by that power might be freed from it.
 The “descendants” promised to Abram is the human family liberated by Jesus.